Rajinsharwar/bubble-sort/README.md

 *(Alternatively, as it's deployed on Hugging Face, you could run it in the browser without any installation.)*

 ## Hugging Face Link
 The app will be deployed on Hugging Face Spaces.
-Link to the live demo: _(coming soon)_.
+Link to the live demo: https://huggingface.co/spaces/rajinsharwar/bubble-sort

 ## Author & Acknowledgment
 **Author:** Mohammad Rajin Sharwar